Real Estate Glossary: Homebuying 101

 Real Estate Settlement Procedures Act.
 RESPA aims to reduce high settlement costs and requires disclosures to homebuyers and sellers.
 RESPA also prohibits abusive practices in the real estate settlement process.

-Seasoned loans are loans that are more than one year old from the first payment date.
+There are many different types of mortgage loans.
+A seasoned loan is a loan that is more than one year old from the first payment date.

 When the number of buyers is greater than the inventory of available listings it is considered a seller’s market.
 Sellers tend to have the advantage during a seller’s market.